Each 3-day group program runs Tuesday, Wednesday, and Thursday from 9:30 a.m. to 12:30 p.m.

 - Partnership with external support services in Langley

 - Follow-up support for District students

 Project Resiliency is designed to address five focus areas; Home, Health, Relationships, School and Community.
-The intention is to increase student self awareness and identify areas for change/intervention.
+The intention is to increase student self awareness and identify areas for growth/skill building and support.

 - Universal and personal “adversities”

 - Strategies for control, coping, decision making and change

 Who can benefit from attending?